angadsahni93/angadsahni93.github.io/outreach.md

 <br>

 ### 31st March 2022: Presentation.
-I gave a 1-hour presentation, outlining the two studies that I am running, the aims of the NRG lab and how the students (~30) could get involved.
+I gave an hour-long on-campus presentation, outlining the two studies that I am running, the aims of the NRG lab and how the students (~30) could get involved.
 <br>
 Regarding the lattermost point, I asked the students to fill out an online survey which collected self-reported clinical data, containing the scales: [BDI](https://www.ismanet.org/doctoryourspirit/pdfs/Beck-Depression-Inventory-BDI.pdf), [MFQ](https://devepi.duhs.duke.edu/files/2018/03/MFQ-Adult-Self-Report-Long.pdf), [ASA](https://psycnet.apa.org/record/2021-31031-001), [SHAPS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2957191/), [TEPS](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.379.8517&rep=rep1&type=pdf) and [STAI-trait anxiety scale](https://oml.eular.org/sysModules/obxOML/docs/id_150/State-Trait-Anxiety-Inventory.pdf).
 These were collected **prior** to the presentation, because the plan was to get them to do the task during the 2-hour evening session.
 <br>
 However, I cancelled the doing the task because Prof. McCabe's previous experience showed that participants start talking to each other a few trials into the task.
-Therefore, I sent links to the task and unique identifying numbers to the scholars via email, after the presentation.
+Therefore, I sent links to the task and unique identifying numbers to the scholars via email, after the presentation, so they may complete it in their own time.
 <br>
 <br>
-**Conclusions:** Unfortunately, this was a **bad idea**.
-A total of 23 scholars had completed the online survey, whereas just 9 of them completed the task in their own time.
-A task-completion rate of **less than 1 in 3** makes this method of data collection **cumbersome yet pointless** - the worst of both worlds.
-Therefore, it should be used as the last resort.
+**TL;DR:** **Bad idea** to allow participants to do the task in their own time.
+A total of 23 scholars had completed the online survey, whereas just 9 of them did the task.
+A task-completion rate of **less than 1 in 3** makes this method of data collection **cumbersome and pointless** - the worst of both worlds.
+So, it should be used as the last resort.

 <br>